Hotwheels93/rpi-volume-control/README.md

 # Installation

-1. Open terminal and be sure your system is up to date and that you have Python 2.7 installed
+## 1. Open terminal and be sure your system is up to date and that you have Python 2.7 installed

-sudo apt-get update && apt-get upgrade
+**sudo apt-get update && apt-get upgrade

-2. Setup ZeroSeg as descriped in the manual:
+## 2. Setup ZeroSeg as descriped in the manual:

 https://cdn.shopify.com/s/files/1/0176/3274/files/ZeroSeg_User_Guide_1.2.pdf

-3. Preparing GPIO connection
+## 3. Preparing GPIO connection

 To use the left GPIO pins which are unfortunately not accessible because ZeroSeg covers all 40 pins you have to different options.

-3.1 Connect the used GPIO pins manually using the official pinout from ZeroSeg manual
+## 3.1 Connect the used GPIO pins manually using the official pinout from ZeroSeg manual

 | Name | Description | Physical Pin | RPi Function |
 | --- | --- | --- | --- |